Enrolling in high school

 If you are not offered a place at any of your choice schools, you will be added to the ranked waiting list for the school and offered a place if one becomes available during the school year.

-If there isn’t a place available at your choice of secondary school you will be offered a place at your zoned school.
+If there isn’t a place available at your nominated secondary school you will be offered a place at your zoned school.

-Once your child has been allocated a place you will receive a student secondary school allocation pack from the enrolling school.
-Packs will be issued mid-August.
+Once your child has been allocated a place you will receive a student secondary school allocation pack from the enrolling school in mid-August.

 Requesting a review of placement offers